• Skip to primary navigation

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, please visit my disclosure page.

 Let me just start with…this Pub-Style Steak is AMAZING!
 The next time you are celebrating a special occasion, go ahead and skip the reservations.
 This steak will rival any restaurant meal, and is guaranteed to impress your special someone.
-Who could turn down a steak marinaded in beer and topped with caramelized shallots and a delicious Roasted Garlic, Goat Cheese, and Chives Compound Butter?…..
+Who could turn down a steak marinated in beer and topped with caramelized shallots and a delicious Roasted Garlic, Goat Cheese, and Chives Compound Butter?…..

 Pub-Style Steak with caramelized shallots and roasted garlic, goat cheese, and chives butter - So Delicious!! cookingwithcurls.com